groupdocs-viewer/GroupDocs.Viewer-for-Java/Docs/content/viewer/java/developer-guide/advanced-usage/how-to/how-to-make-cache-thread-safe-in-your-java-application.md

 ---
 id: how-to-make-cache-thread-safe-in-your-java-csharp-application
 url: viewer/java/how-to-make-cache-thread-safe-in-your-java-csharp-application
-title: How to make cache thread-safe in your Java C# application
+title: How to make cache thread-safe in your Java application
 weight: 2
 description: "This article explains how to make cache thread-safe with GroupDocs.Viewer within your Java applications."
 keywords: GroupDocs.Viewer, thread-safe, cache
 productName: GroupDocs.Viewer for Java
 hideChildren: False
 ---
-This tutorial will explain how to make cache thread-safe by using [C# lock](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/lock-statement) and [ConcurrentDictionary<,> class](https://docs.microsoft.com/en-us/dotnet/api/system.collections.concurrent.concurrentdictionary-2).
+This tutorial will explain how to make cache thread-safe by using [synchronized](https://docs.oracle.com/javase/tutorial/essential/concurrency/sync.html) block.

 ## Introduction